NickKelly1/blog-js-inheritance-the-dark-arts/readme.md

 // base
 ```

-Without referencing the `Base` directly we have no way to determine where the current method under invocation sits in the prototype chain, and therefore can't lookup functions that are strictly higher in the prototype chain (i.e. a `super` call).
+Without referencing the superclass, `Base`, directly we have no way to determine where the current method under invocation sits in the prototype chain, and therefore can't lookup functions that are strictly higher in the prototype chain (i.e. a `super` call).

-By referencing `Base` directly in an attempt to replicate `super`, we've destroyed our ability to safely change the prototype since our "super" call will now be referencing a function we no longer inherit.
+By referencing `Base` directly in an attempt to replicate `super`, we've destroyed our ability to safely change the prototype since our "super" call would be referencing a function we no longer inherit.

 With ES2015, we have a `super` keyword that still works when we reassign `[[Prototype]]`